3mdeb/news-and-ideas/blog/content/post/2021-10-03-fobnail-promotion.md

 Because of the above reasons many entities fail to correctly secure the boot process and protects the consumers hardware from the attackers.
-That is why companies like Microsoft are pushing the silicon, hardware and firmware vendors to enhance the platform security by establishing [Secure Core PC](https://www.microsoft.com/en-us/windowsforbusiness/windows10-secured-core-computers) standard and for example requiring the TPM in Windows 11.
-For example one of the requirements of the Secure Core PC is the use of Dynamic Root of Trust for Measurement technology in order to measure the operating system software in the processor trusted execution environment impenetrable from external attack vectors.
+That is why companies like Microsoft are pushing the silicon, hardware and firmware vendors to enhance the platform security by establishing [Secured Core PC](https://www.microsoft.com/en-us/windowsforbusiness/windows10-secured-core-computers) standard and for example requiring the TPM in Windows 11.
+For example one of the requirements of the Secured Core PC is the use of Dynamic Root of Trust for Measurement technology in order to measure the operating system software in the processor trusted execution environment impenetrable from external attack vectors.
 With such measurements one may use remote attestation to ensure the